Seyed Mojtaba Hosseini: Records

-At the same time in 1997, he taught at the seminary and university for seven years,and was a representative of the Sunni leadership in the Sistan-Baluchistan province.
+At the same time in 1997, he taught at the seminary and university for seven years, and was a representative of the Sunni leadership in the Sistan-Baluchistan province.
 He then served as the representative of the Syrian leadership that this period coincides with the recent crises in Syria and Lebanon.
-After the death of Ayatollah Sheikh Mahdi Asefi was appointed as the representative of the Supreme Leader in Iraq.
+After the death of Ayatollah Sheikh Mahdi Asefi was appointed the representative of the Supreme Leader in Iraq.